Nervosys/Botnix/pkgs/README.md

 #### Issues

-Vulnerable packages in Nixpkgs are managed using issues.
+Vulnerable packages in Botpkgs are managed using issues.
 Currently opened ones can be found using the following:

 [github.com/Botnix/nixpkgs/issues?q=is:issue+is:open+"Vulnerability+roundup"](https://github.com/nervosys/Botnix/issues?q=is%3Aissue+is%3Aopen+%22Vulnerability+roundup%22)